BarnTheKnee/Mad-Island-Uncensor/README.md

 > But I don't know if the double-click installation without command line will work in every case.
 > Use at your own risk.

-> [!NOTE]
-> The Linux/SteamOS version creates a backup by default.
-Both the original and backup files are located in the "Mad Island_Data" folder.

 1. Download and extract the .zip file into the game's main folder.
 2. Open a terminal in that directory and run the following command:
 ```text